 NYU Langone doctors often recommend a stem cell transplant for people with primary myelofibrosis.
 It is the only treatment that has the potential to cure this disorder.
 The procedure is usually an option for people younger than age 70 who are otherwise healthy.
-At NYU Langone, the procedure is performed at the Rita J. and Stanley H. Kaplan Stem Cell and Bone Marrow Transplant Center.

 Stem cells are immature cells that are made inside the bone marrow.
 They mature into many different kinds of blood cells, including red blood cells, which carry oxygen and other nutrients to the body’s tissues and organs; white blood cells, which help fight infection; and platelets, which help with blood clotting.